-Matthew Grant identified that Sandra had been induced to enter the contract due to negligent misrepresentation so that she was entitled to end her contract without giving notice.
-Matthew also advised her to file a Counterclaim with a view to recovering the earnings she had lost.
+We identified that Sandra had been induced to enter the contract due to negligent misrepresentation so that she was entitled to end her contract without giving notice.
+We also advised her to file a Counterclaim with a view to recovering the earnings she had lost.

-Matthew agreed with Sandra that he would try and persuade Shiny Smiles to withdraw their claim.
+We agreed with Sandra that we would try and persuade Shiny Smiles to withdraw their claim.
 However, Shiny Smiles would not back down and insisted on pursuing the case.

 Shiny Smiles were unwilling to disclose their emails with the recruitment consultant or their records of Sandra’s appointments.
-Matthew obtained an Unless Order from the Court which meant that unless they disclosed this evidence Sandra would succeed and their claim would fail.
-Consequently, Matthew succeeded in getting Judgment against Shiny Smiles, with damages and interest to be assessed.
+We obtained an Unless Order from the Court which meant that unless they disclosed this evidence, Sandra would succeed and their claim would fail.
+Consequently, we succeeded in getting Judgment against Shiny Smiles, with damages and interest to be assessed.

 Sandra did not have to pay a penny to Shiny Smiles and she did not have to attend a Court hearing.

-Matthew recovered a settlement of £15,500 for Sandra, which compensated her loss of earnings between starting the role at Shiny Smiles and finding new work elsewhere.
-Matthew also negotiated over 90% of the legal costs that Sandra had incurred in fighting the case against Shiny Smiles.
+We recovered a settlement of £15,500 for Sandra, which compensated her loss of earnings between starting the role at Shiny Smiles and finding new work elsewhere.
+We also negotiated over 90% of the legal costs that Sandra had incurred in fighting the case against Shiny Smiles.